Safe and Stylized Trajectory Planning for Autonomous Driving via Diffusion Model: METHODOLOGY

 \subsection{Overview}

 Fig.~\ref{fig:fig2} presents an overview of the proposed SDD Planner, which integrates multi-source style-aware encoding with style-guided dynamic trajectory generation.
 A diffusion model serves as the core of trajectory generation, enabling iterative denoising that aligns safety constraints and stylized preferences across time steps.
-To capture environmental information and user-specific style requirements, the Multi-Source Style-Aware Encoder processes a range of inputs, including the ego-vehicle state, dynamic traffic participants, static maps, and traffic light states.
+To capture environmental information and user-specific style requirements, the Multi-Source Style-Aware Encoder processes the ego-vehicle state, dynamic traffic participants, static maps, traffic light states, and an explicit driving-style embedding $\mathbf{e}_S$.
 These inputs are transformed into unified feature representations using a distance-aware attention mechanism that prioritizes nearby participants according to stylized driving preferences.
-Temporal self-attention models cross-time dependencies, while spatial self-attention captures relative positional relationships; their fusion produces high-dimensional stylized features ($\boldsymbol{z}_{\text{style}}$) that encode both scene context and style attributes—serving as critical conditioning signals for the diffusion process.
-The core Style-Guided Dynamic Trajectory Generator consists of two components tightly coupled with the diffusion model: (1) A Dynamic Guidance Unit, which leverages classifier-guided diffusion \cite{zhang2023diffusiontraj} with energy functions for collision avoidance and speed compliance.
-The weights of these energy functions are dynamically adjusted based on real-time traffic conditions (e.g., road curvature, traffic density) across diffusion time steps (Fig.~\ref{fig:fig2}(b)), balancing safety and style expression while guiding the denoising process; (2) A Multi-Objective Fusion and Decoding Unit, which normalizes and fuses the energy signals, combining them with $\boldsymbol{z}_{\text{style}}$ to generate executable trajectories via the diffusion decoder.
+Temporal self-attention models cross-time dependencies, while spatial self-attention captures relative positional relationships; their fusion produces high-dimensional stylized features ($\boldsymbol{z}_{\text{style}}$) that encode both scene context and style attributes---serving as critical conditioning signals for the diffusion process.
+The core Style-Guided Dynamic Trajectory Generator consists of two components tightly coupled with the diffusion model: (1) A Dynamic Guidance Unit, which leverages classifier-guided diffusion with energy functions for collision avoidance and speed compliance, balancing safety and style expression during denoising; and (2) A Multi-Objective Fusion, Post-processing, and Decoding Unit, which refines, filters, and selects executable trajectories before final output.
 As shown in Fig.~\ref{fig:fig2}(b), the diffusion process progresses from $t=T$ (pure noisy trajectories) to $t=0$ (clean stylized trajectories), with each time step refining the trajectory to adhere to safety rules and match preset styles (aggressive, normal, conservative).